-The organisation delivers the outcomes that are required by statute in a dual strand approach with the Board providing resources and oversight and the Assessor & ERO delivering the specialised professional services of valuation assessment and registration from offices in Aberdeen, Banff and Elgin.
+The organisation delivers the outcomes that are required by statute in a dual strand approach with the Board providing resources and oversight and the Assessor & ERO delivering the specialised independent professional services of valuation assessment and registration.
+Normally the organisation operates out of offices in Aberdeen, Banff and Elgin however for 2020/21 operational activity has been largely home-based with only limited activity being undertaken in operational offices due to the pandemic-related restrictions.

 The Assessor & ERO works closely with the other Scottish Assessors and EROs via the Scottish Assessors' Association (SAA) to deliver a service across Aberdeen City, Aberdeenshire and Moray council areas that is consistent with that being delivered across all 32 local authority areas in Scotland.
-The sharing of expertise and representation through the SAA is a unique example of shared services across Scotland that includes a single website and data source for a wide range of stakeholders that includes citizens, business, third sector, public agencies, government and research bodies.
+The sharing of expertise and representation through the SAA is a unique example of shared services across Scotland that includes a national website and data source for a wide range of stakeholders that includes citizens, business, third sector, public agencies, government and research bodies.